brickmanlab/brickmanlab.github.io/docs/rdm-guidelines.md

 ## 9. Create a Data Management Plan

+!!! quote "From the University of Copenhagen RDM team"
+    ​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​A Data Management Plan (DMP) is a planning tool that helps researchers to establish good practices for working with physical m​aterial and data in a research project.
+A DMP covers all relevant aspects of research data management throughout the project.
+    Writing a DMP early on in a project helps:

+    - identify potential issues with the management of research data.
+    - comply with relevant legislation, policies, and funder requirements.
+    - document agreements related to the collection, usage, and dissemination of research data between project partners or between student and supervisor.

-We are currently working on a DMP template that it is prefilled with repetitive information using [DMPonline](https://dmponline.deic.dk/) and the KU guidelines.
+We are currently working on a DMP template that it is prefilled with repetitive information using [DMPonline](https://dmponline.deic.dk/) and the Horizon Europe guidelines.
-This template will contain all the necessary information regarding common practices that we will use, the repositories we use for NGS, etc etc.
+This template will contain all the necessary information regarding common practices that we will use, the repositories we use for NGS, etc.

-**more info on what is a DMP and how to use it**